-Only stockholders of record at the close of business on March 29, 2021 (the "Record Date") are entitled to notice of, and to vote at, the meeting.
-At least ten days prior to the meeting, a complete list of stockholders entitled to vote will be available for inspection by any stockholder for any purpose germane to the meeting, during ordinary business hours, at the office of the Secretary of the Company at the Company's Corporate Headquarters,13320 Ballantyne Corporate Place, Charlotte, NC 28277.
-As a stockholder of record, you are cordially invited to attend the meeting virtually.
+Only stockholders of record at the close of business on March 28, 2022 (the "Record Date") are entitled to notice of, and to vote at, the meeting.
+At least ten days prior to the meeting, a complete list of stockholders entitled to vote will be available for inspection by any stockholder for any purpose germane to the meeting, during ordinary business hours, at the office of the Secretary of the Company at 13320 Ballantyne Corporate Place Charlotte, NC 28277.

-On or about April 16, 2021, a Notice of Internet Availability of Proxy Materials and Notice of Annual Meeting of Stockholders (the "Notice") is first being mailed to our stockholders of record as of the Record Date and our proxy materials are first being posted on the website referenced in the Notice (www.proxyvote.com).
+On or about April 15, 2022, a Notice of Internet Availability of Proxy Materials and Notice of Annual Meeting of Stockholders (the "Notice") is first being mailed to our stockholders of record as of the Record Date and our proxy materials are first being posted on the website referenced in the Notice (www.proxyvote.com).